Belkis Valdman: Career

 She held the positions of director of the Escola de Química (School of Chemistry) at the Federal University of Rio de Janeiro, later becoming pro-rector of graduation there.
 She was a member of the Brazilian Institute of Oil, Gas and Biofuels.

 A professor at UFRJ since 1968, Valdman became a full professor in 1992, having taken on a number of significant positions within the university during her academic career.
-She was coordinator of post-graduate studies at the School of Chemistry (1988-1990), head of the Department of Chemical Engineering (1983-1989), director of the School of Chemistry (2002 to 2006), a member of the University Council (2003 to 2011) and pro-rector of undergraduate studies (2007 to 2011) during Aloisio Teixeira's second term as rector.
+She was coordinator of post-graduate studies at the School of Chemistry (1988–1990), head of the Department of Chemical Engineering (1983–1989), director of the School of Chemistry (2002 to 2006), a member of the University Council (2003 to 2011) and pro-rector of undergraduate studies (2007–2011) during Aloisio Teixeira's second term as rector.
 Her management as pro-rector was characterised by a large expansion in the opportunities for a wider group of students to study at the university.
 Valdman was a supporter of the introduction of the Exame Nacional do Ensino Médio (National High School Exam) as a form of selection for undergraduate courses, by allowing any candidate from all over the country and from any social class to become a student at Federal University of Rio de Janeiro.